 At Biddick Academy we are unwavering in our determination that every student achieves highly, enjoys their learning, and is happy and cared for.
 We not only prepare students with the knowledge to excel in examinations but to have the skills and attributes to be successful in life.
 The curriculum, both in and out of lessons, is carefully structured and delivered to fulfil this aim.
 The curriculum is founded upon four values: curiosity, aspiration, resilience and readiness.
 These are interwoven in all aspects of school life.
-As an inclusive academy, our intention is to provide an inspirational and inclusive teaching and learning environment with excellent teaching and learning.
-Our ultimate goal is that no child is left behind socially, or academically because of disadvantage.
+We also instil in our students the pastoral values of Excellence, Commitment, Equality, Respect and Integrity through our 'Biddick Way' strategy.
+As an inclusive Academy, our intention is to provide an inspirational and inclusive teaching and learning environment with outstanding quality of education.
+Our ultimate goal is that no child is left behind socially, or academically, because of disadvantage.
 Our pupil premium plan aims to address the main barriers our children face and through rigorous tracking, careful planning and targeted support and intervention, to provide all children the access and opportunities to enjoy success.